domRiddle/ASF/Statistics.md

 ASF development is supported by 3 major things: donations, users feedback, and statistics.
 Donations directly influence our willings to work on the project, users feedback is always nice to read (especially positive one), while statistics are providing us with the information how our software is used, and by how many people - this way we can know what to improve, what to fix, and what to focus on.

 ASF in default settings has `Statistics` global config property enabled.
 If you want to see new versions coming up, bugs being fixed, and new features getting implemented, you should consider keeping them on, so we can make use of that data in order to provide you with a better software (but not only).
 This is especially important because ASF is given to you **for free**, and this is the least you can do to say thanks - **tell us that you're using ASF**, as this is what our current statistics are mainly doing.

-We keep usage of statistics to bare minimum, and every single information being collected requires practical explanation - what we collect, for what purpose, and how it's supposed to help.
-All of that can be found below.
+ASF does not collect or make use of any data that could be considered private and/or used against you.
+We keep the usage of statistics to bare minimum, and every single information being collected requires from us to precisely state it here, together with practical explanation.
+This gives you full insight into what we collect, for what purpose, and how it's supposed to help.
+All of that info can be found further below.

 ---